wp-plugins/nextgen-facebook/readme.txt

 	* Added a NgfbHead::get_post_info() method to get basic information about the Post from the meta tag array.

 == Upgrade Notice ==

+= 7.7.1.3 =

+Fixed a syntax issue in the bbPress addon (Pro version).

 = 7.7.1.2 =